-I enjoy working in the messier creation phase of a product and, maybe more importantly, the organization.
+I enjoy working in the messy creation and evolution phases of a product and, more importantly, the organization behind the product.
 Helping out with anything loosely related to design.
 Tools and tactics, people and processes.
 All of it is interesting and exciting.

 Writing about design is one of my favorite things to do.
 It helps me think and learn.
 These days, not much of it makes it through editing and gets published.
 I don't even want to think about how many rough drafts are scattered across various writing tools.

 Here's a few older articles published around the web:

 - Chapter 9 of Intercom's book on Jobs‑to‑be‑Done titled Asking Why the Right Way